elorsborn/EL-BE-NCNEWS/README.md

 3. The production databse, which can seeded with `npm run seed:prod`.

-The server is run using `npm run dev` and can be accessed via your browser or [Postman](https://www.getpostman.com/) at http://localhost:9090/api.
+The server is run using `npm run dev` and can be accessed via your browser or via [Postman](https://www.getpostman.com/) at http://localhost:9090/api.

 **Hosting**

-Sign up to accounts on both [MLab](https://mlab.com/) and [Heroku](https://www.heroku.com/) and follow instuctions.
+Sign up to accounts on both [MLab](https://mlab.com/) and [Heroku](https://www.heroku.com/) and follow the instructions.

 Don't forget to change your config set up!